Professor Nazeer Ahmed

 What is Ilm ul Ishara

 Ilm ul Ishara is knowledge that can be alluded to but not expressed through language.
 It includes the language of the heart and the language of the hidden Self (the soul).
 Examples are: love, hate, compassion, mercy, forgiveness, generosity.

 The secular worldview recognizes only the empirical and the rational (the Body and the Mind) as sources of knowledge.
 The secular world is cold, rational, devoid of feelings and emotions.
 Secular man finds himself alone in this cold world.
 He does not speak to this world; the world does not speak to him.

 What makes us human is not just our Body and our Mind.
 It is also our heart and our soul.
 Feelings and emotions are valid sources of experience.
 And experience is the basis of knowledge.

 How can we deny that we love?
 Or that we have compassion and mercy?
 Why does a man want to climb a mountain?
-Why does a woman sing or write poetry?
+Why does a singer sing or a poet compose poetry?
 Joy and sorrow cannot be measured by instruments nor comprehended by the mind.
-They are attributes of the heart and of the soul.
+They are attributes of the heart.
+They are attributes of the soul.

-The Flawed Worldview of the Body and the Mind
+The Imperfect Worldview of the Body and the Mind

 The attributes of color, beauty, joy and sorrow that make our world rich and meaningful are absent from a materialist worldview drawn purely on the basis of the empirical and the rational.
 Such a worldview is flawed and incomplete.
 It is also deceptive, erroneous and misleading.